redshark13/redshark13/README.md

 - 👋 Hi, I’m @redshark13
-- 👀 I’m interested in coding, app design, algorithms and user interface.
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning Swift, but have written some python, know some java, and a little bit about C.
+- 🌱 I’m currently learning Data Science using IBM certificate course.
-- 💞️ I’m looking to collaborate on any swift app, swift code or anything needed within the community.
+- 💞️ I’m looking to collaborate on any project.
+I have some coding experience in swift and Python.
-- 📫 You can reach me at trumpat2010@gmail.com
+- 📫 You can reach me at ripleyroane13@gmail.com

 <!---
 redshark13/redshark13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.